riskframe/ai-rmm/framework/map-2.1.md

 3. Document the functional requirements for each task and use case to ensure alignment with system requirements.

 ### Map 2.1.2.
 Select Appropriate AI Techniques and Methods.

+To effectively implement the defined tasks of an AI system, it's crucial to select appropriate techniques and methods tailored to the specific requirements and objectives.
+This involves evaluating various AI approaches, such as classifiers, generative models, or recommenders, to determine the most suitable ones for each task.
+Consideration should be given to factors like data availability, complexity of the problem, and performance requirements to ensure that the chosen techniques align with the system's capabilities and objectives effectively.

+Researching and evaluating a variety of AI techniques and methods is essential for selecting the most appropriate ones to fulfill defined tasks and use cases.
+This involves considering the suitability of various AI algorithms, including classifiers, generative models, recommender systems, and natural language processing (NLP) models, and assessing their potential benefits and limitations in terms of accuracy, efficiency, fairness, and interpretability.

 #### Sub Practices